alexmunozviso/map671-fp/README.md

 Using the recently created 'Id' fields, it is possible to join the Bigfoot data to the state/county layers.
 The operation is done using the 'Join Attributes by Location (Summary)' tool.
 In Fig. 5 you can see the values given to the tool to produce a field containing the number of Bigfoot sightings per state/county.

 ![Figure 5](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig5.png)
-*Fig. 5: View of the values given to the'Join Attributes by Location (Summary)' tool for processing.*
+*Fig. 5: View of the values given to the 'Join Attributes by Location (Summary)' tool for processing.*

 The field obtained in the previous operation is not complete.
 The states/counties with no sightings reports appear as having *NULL* values.
 To change these for zeros, I operated the following expression in the field calculator (see also Fig. 6):